rtldg/RawInput2BunnyhopAPE/README.md

 - fullscreen hook thing
 - (NEW!) viewpunch remover (e.g. from fall-damage)
 - (NEW!) show file (e.g. map) download progress when loading
+- (NEW!) use the magic of https://fastdl.me to connect to servers that'd give you "Map differs" or "Missing map" errors on connect

 ### Usage
 * Run the application.